Overview

 - What is a CarePortal Implementing Partner?

-- Who is an Ambassador and what can they do?
+- Who is a Church Ambassador and what can they do?

 - Who is a Regional Manager and what can they do?